EVN AG – Annual report – 30 September 2020

 - Completeness: The reporting meets the applicable legal requirements as well as the applied GRI standards.

-KPMG Austria GmbH Wirtschaftsprüfungs- und Steuerberatungsgesellschaft was responsible for the audit of the consolidated financial statements and the verification of compliance with GRI standards and the Austrian Sustainability and Diversity Improvement Act for the 2018/19 financial year.
+External verification KPMG Austria GmbH Wirtschaftsprüfungs- und Steuerberatungsgesellschaft was responsible for the audit of the consolidated financial statements and the verification of compliance with GRI standards and the Austrian Sustainability and Diversity Improvement Act for the 2019/20 financial year.

 You can find additional information on certain topics on EVN’s website, as indicated by the cross-references in this report.
 The full report also includes references to GRI standards and to other information within the report.
 The signs used in this full report are listed below: